 A solo 401(k) plan also offers tax breaks if you are eligible.
 You can deduct the contributions from your income if you did not incorporate the business.
 If you run a corporation, you can classify the contributions as a business expense.

 Solo 401(k) plans have no annual minimum contribution requirements.
 That means that you can make the maximum contributions and then reduce your savings during periods with lower cash flow.
-However, once a 401(k) has at least $250,000 in the account, you must file IRS Form 5500-EZ annually, to report the financial status of your solo retirement plan to the tax authorities.
+However, once a 401(k) has at least $250,000 in the account, you must file IRS Form 5500-EZ annually to report the financial status of your solo retirement plan to the IRS and Department of Labor.

 Solo 401(k) Roth deferral options